 Traditional Blue Kitchen

-This traditional kitchen gets its fresh, clean look from a pastel blue-and-white color scheme.
-Custom cabinets with full-inset doors and drawers feature whisper-blue paint accented with hefty black hardware.
+This traditional-style kitchen gets its fresh, clean look from a pastel blue-and-white color scheme.
+Custom cabinets with full-inset doors and drawers feature powder-blue paint accented with hefty black hardware.
 The sink wall adds white in the form of an informal beaded-board backsplash and a vintage-look apron-front sink.
-Patterned cushions on white-painted barstools and dining chairs add fresh pops of color.
+Patterned cushions on white-painted barstools and dining chairs add fresh pops of contrasting color.

 French blue-painted cabinets gain the look of age with a distressed texture and a taupe glaze that clings to their door and drawer fronts, turned legs, and crown molding.
 Concrete countertops and stainless-steel appliances blend into the soothing blue background.
 A richly stained hardwood floor adds warmth underfoot.